 Paulius Šliaupa (b.
-1990 , Vilnius, Lithuania) is a Lithuanian painter of the younger generation who has already received recognition not only in Lithuania but in foreign countries as well.
-P. Šliaupa holds a BA in Painting and an MFA in Contemporary Sculpture from the Vilnius Academy of Arts in Vilnius, Lithuania, as well as an MFA in Media Arts from KASK.
-Additionally, he completed the HISK postgraduate residency program in Ghent, Belgium.
-He was awarded the grand prize of ArtContest22, Brussels, Belgium, and the first prize of INPUT/OUTPUT 2023 Brugge, Belgium.
-Paulius is a member of SOFAM in Belgium and received their grants in 2022 and 2024.
-Paulius is a resident artist at Foundation Fiminco 2024-2025 Paris, France.
+1990, Vilnius, Lithuania) holds a BA in painting and an MFA in contemporary sculpture from Vilnius Academy of Arts, Vilnius, Lithuania, an MFA in media arts from KASK, and the HISK postgraduate residency program in Ghent, Belgium.
+He was awarded the grand prize of ArtContest22, Brussels, Belgium, the main prize of INPUT/OUTPUT 2023, Brugge, Belgium, and the Simultan Festival prize, Timișoara, Romania, in 2024.
+Paulius was a resident artist at Foundation Fiminco 2024-2025, Paris, France.

 Text by Deima Žuklytė-Gasperaitienė